Lexpeartha/portfolio/content/projects/pixpuzz.md

 public class Level : Node2D
 {
   public override void _Ready()
   {
-        // Setup the level, by connecting signals from corresponding buttons and doors,
+    // Setup the level here, by connecting signals from corresponding buttons,
-        // connecting audio manager and etc.
+    // doors, connecting audio manager and etc.

     OnLevelReady();
   }

-    public virtual void OnLevelReady() { }
+  // Add level-specific logic on this method public virtual void OnLevelReady() { }
 }
 ```

-This use for inheritance was pretty neat, since I could create as many levels as I wanted, and each level could have its own logic, but still use the same base class with core functionality that makes the game work, and to customize it I just needed to override `OnLevelReady` method.
-I also used the same base class for other things, such as buttons, doors, etc.
+This inheritance pattern proved highly effective.
+I could create multiple levels with unique logic while maintaining shared core functionality.
+Customization was as simple as overriding the `OnLevelReady` method.
+I applied this same architectural approach to other game elements like buttons, doors, and interactive objects.

 ![Screenshot from my game](/images/projects/pixpuzz.png){.highlight-image}

-## Solved problems
+## Key learning achievements

 ::list
-- Use OOP principles to create reusable scripts for the game nodes
+- Applied OOP principles and design patterns (Template Method, inheritance, interfaces) to create reusable, maintainable scripts for game nodes
-- Create a simple level editor along with tool scripts to make level design a breeze
+- Built a custom level editor with tool scripts that streamlined the design process
-- Use Godot's built-in systems to manage audio, scene transitions and etc.
+- Leveraged Godot's built-in systems for audio management, scene transitions, and game state
+- Completed full game development cycle from concept to published game in one week
+- Designed and implemented 5 unique puzzle levels (8 in total)
 ::

 ## Project links